My general approach is to safely and gently work together towards your emotional and mental wellbeing.

 Learn more about my Daring Way™ work.

-Mindfulness means developing a moment-by-moment awareness of our feelings, thoughts, bodily sensations, and our environment.
-Mindfulness involves acceptance, meaning that we pay attention to our thoughts and feelings without judgement.
-When we practice mindfulness, our thoughts tune into what we’re sensing in the present moment rather than rehashing the past or imagining the future.
-Mindfulness has its roots in Buddhist meditation and the practice of mindfulness has entered into mainstream in recent years.
+Mindfulness means developing a moment-by-moment awareness of our feelings, thoughts, bodily sensations, and environment.
+Mindfulness involves acceptance, meaning we pay attention to our thoughts and feelings without judgment.
+When we practice mindfulness, our thoughts tune into what we sense in the present moment rather than rehashing the past or imagining the future.
+Mindfulness has its roots in Buddhist meditation, and mindfulness has entered the mainstream in recent years.
 Thousands of studies have documented the physical and mental health benefits of mindfulness.
-I incorporate mindfulness into my practice and into my daily life as I practice daily mindfulness meditation.
+I incorporate mindfulness into my practice and my daily life as I practice daily mindfulness meditation.

 Other methods